Financial Results ZSE Group - Skupina ZSE

 ZSE Group

-ZSE Group is a leading energy group in Slovakia.
 In 2002 it became a part of the German energy group E.ON.
 On 1st July 2007 ZSE established subsidiaries – for the operation of distribution system and for energy trading and sales.
-This split was based on the European Union Directive on common rules for the internal market in electricity that has been implemented into slovak legislation by Act No. 656/2004 Coll. on energy.
+This split was based on the European Union Directive on common rules for the internal market in electricity that has been implemented into Slovak legislation by Act No. 656/2004 Coll. on Energy.

 Key Figures of ZSE Group as of December 31